-MGT 271 Management Principles (SS)
+Management Principles (SS)

-Sophomore standing or permission of instructor required
+Prerequisite: Sophomore standing or permission of instructor

-Theories and practices of management and organization are studied, with a major focus on planning, organizing, leading and controlling.
-General topics include goals and strategy formulation, decision making, leadership, motivation, communication, teamwork, innovation, ethics and social responsibility.
-The course is designed to prepare students for more advanced courses in organizational management.
+Theories and practices of management and organizations are studied, with a major focus on planning, organizing, leading, and controlling.
+General topics include goals and strategy formulation, decision making, leadership, motivation, communication, teamwork, innovation, ethics, and social responsibility.